Frequently Asked Questions

 Q. Can I use more than one League Championship Certificate?

 A. Only one League Championship Certificate (LCC) per team registration.
-If you have more than one team you can use a different LCC for each new team.
+If you have more than one team you can use a different LCC for each team.

 Q. How do I change my team name?